tommywilczek/flower-shop/README.md

 - Code Quality
   - Created a bash script, `auto-lint.sh` that runs lint automatically.
 If linting fails, it plays an annoying sound to notify you

+## Accessibility

+Accessibility tests such as those that test `aria-label` were used in UI components.

+Additionally, manual testing with a screen reader was used.

 ## Up and Running

 In a new terminal, run `ng serve --open` for a dev server that opens a new browser to `http://localhost:4200/`.